Abstract Framework for All-Path Reachability Analysis toward Safety and Liveness Verification (Full Version): Introduction

-An \emph{abstract} APR framework, which is a framework for \emph{abstract reduction systems} (ARS, for short), have first been proposed~\cite{CL18}.
-In the framework, partial validity of APR predicates w.r.t.\ an ARS $\cA=(A,\to_\cA)$ is defined by the two rules of the inference system $\DVP$~\cite{CL18}, which are shown in \Cref{fig:rules-of-DVP}.
-Here, a set $P$ ($\subseteq A$) is said to be \emph{$\cA$-runnable} if $P\ne \emptyset$ and $P$ does not include any normal form of $\cA$.
-Since the inference system $\DVP$ w.r.t.\ $\cA$ can be used to prove partial validity of APR predicates w.r.t.\ $\cA$, it can be considered a proof system to construct (possibly infinite) proof trees of given APR predicates.
+An \emph{abstract} APR framework, which is a framework for \emph{abstract reduction systems} (ARSs, for short), was first proposed~\cite{CL18}.
+In the framework, partial validity of APR predicates w.r.t.\ an ARS $\cA=(A,\to_\cA)$ is defined by the two rules of the inference system $\DVP$ (Demonically Valid Predicate)~\cite{CL18}, which are shown in \Cref{fig:rules-of-DVP}.
+Here, the \emph{derivative} $\Derivative[\cA](P)$ is the set of successors of elements in $P$ w.r.t.\ $\to_\cA$ and a set $P$ ($\subseteq A$) is said to be \emph{$\cA$-runnable} if $P\ne \emptyset$ and $P$ does not include any normal form of $\cA$.
+To be more precise, the set of partially valid APR predicates w.r.t.\ $\cA$ is defined by the greatest fixed point of the functional of $\DVP$ parameterized by $\cA$.
+Rule \RuleName{Subsumption} defines trivially partially valid APR predicates $\ReachPred{P}{Q}$ with $P \subseteq Q$, independent from $\cA$; since $P \subseteq Q$, every execution path starting from $P$ reaches $Q$ because the head element of the path is in $Q$.
+Rule \RuleName{Step} first removes the execution paths starting with elements in $P\cap Q$, which are partially valid w.r.t.\ $\cA$, and then generates a subgoal $\ReachPred{\Derivative[\cA](P\setminus Q)}{Q}$ for the tail execution paths of those starting with elements $P\setminus Q$.
+Since the inference system $\DVP$ w.r.t.\ $\cA$ can be used to prove partial validity of APR predicates w.r.t.\ $\cA$, it can be considered a proof system to construct (possibly infinite) derivation trees of given APR predicates.